DIY Plantain Salve

 Broadleaf plantain (Plantago major) has a rosette shape with broad thick leaves with noticeable veins.
 When bloom time arrives, greenish brown flowers appear on a tall (9-10”) flower stalk.

-Narrowleaf plantain ( Plantago lanceolata) is another common variety and is sometimes called English plantain.
+Narrowleaf plantain (Plantago lanceolata) is another common variety and is sometimes called English plantain.
 It has narrower, longer leaves but does have the deep veining.
 Similar flowers appear on tall stakes from 4-15” tall.

-Making the Infused Oil
+Making Infused Plantain Oil

-There are two methods for making plantain infused oil.
-The slow method involves putting dried leaves in a jar – cover with olive oil and leave them to sit in a sunny windowsill.
-This takes 4-6 weeks.
+The slow method involves putting dried leaves in a jar – cover with olive oil and leave them to sit in a sunny windowsill for 4-6 weeks.
 Fresh leaves can not be used in this way as the moisture in the green leaves will cause spoilage.

 For the faster method, fresh leaves will be steeped in the oil for 10-12 hours over low heat.
 This is the easiest method even though it involves a little bit of time and supervision.
 I make my dandelion salve in much the same way.
 You could make both at the same time!